mantl/mantl/examples/README.md

 With that you can open your minecraft client, create a new server.
 Set the "Server Address" to 192/168.242.55:9199.

-You are now.. talking to an App, in a Docker Container submitted to Mesos by Marathon and all running on a VM in Virtualbox.
+You are now.. talking to an App, in a Docker Container submitted to a Mesos cluster by Marathon framework and all running on a VM in Virtualbox.
 Progress!
 Happy mining.

 One more way to get the the port would be to ssh to the vm, and look at docker ps.
 So cd to the root of the project.